anthonysfox/spotify-playlist-explorer-frontend/README.md

 # Spotify Playlist Explorer

-This app is the frontend to Spotify Playlist Explorer which utilizes NextJS, Apollo, React/Redux written in TypeScript.
+This repo is the frontend to Spotify Playlist Explorer which utilizes NextJS, Apollo, React/Redux written in TypeScript.